LindaLinsefors/eonT6/README.md

 Previous result are saved i a list, where the latest is on top.
 Update your browser to empty this list.

+## Want to help?
 I am still working on the the vissual design.
 If someone could offer me a nice pathern or picture for the bacground, that would be nice.

+Oher improvments that you can think of are welcome too.
+Ether you tell me about it, and then I will probably fix it, if it is not too much work.
+Or you can just fix it your self an let me know.
+Or you can fix it in secret, but that is no fun.

+This readme is probably terribly mis-spelled.
+You can help me fix that too if you want.